Mayor of Doncaster: Elections

+2025

+The seventh mayoral election was held on 1 May 2025.
+Unlike previous elections, this election did not provide for transfer votes due to the passing of the Elections Act 2022, which mandated that mayoral elections in England should be conducted using first-past-the-post rather than the supplementary vote system.

 2021

 The election took place on 6 May 2021.

 2017

 The fifth mayoral election took place on 4 May 2017.

 2013

 The fourth mayoral election took place on 2 May 2013.

 2009

 The third mayoral election was held on 4 June 2009, the same day as the Elections to the European Parliament.
 Peter Davies of the English Democrats won.
 Placing second in terms of first preference votes, Davies beat Michael Maye, an independent with backing from the Liberal Democrats and Green Party, after second preference votes were counted.

 In the elections of 2002 and 2005, Martin Winter won the mayoralty.